Immunization Resources

 Vaccinations for school-age students

 Illinois requires students to have proof of immunization to enter school.
-By October 15th each year, students must have an Illinois Child Health Examination form signed by a physician, nurse in physician’s office, school nurse, or local health agency and the form has to show:
+By October 15th each year, students must have an Illinois Child Health Examination form signed by a physician, nurse in physician’s office, school nurse, or local health agency, and the form has to show:

 - The type of immunization given

-- Number of immunizations
+- Number of doses given for immunizations that require multiple doses

 - Dates immunizations were given